dnh33/smarty-peek/README.md

 ## Overview

 **Smarty Peek** is a Visual Studio Code extension designed to enhance the development experience for Smarty templates (`.tpl` files), particularly within specific platforms like DanDomain webshops (though aiming for broader applicability).
-It provides hover information for Smarty variables, attempting to display their underlying PHP type and structure through static analysis.
+It provides hover information for Smarty variables, attempting to display their underlying structure.

-**Goal:** The primary goal is to move beyond simple syntax highlighting and provide developers with insights into the data available within their templates, reducing the need to constantly check backend code or rely on guesswork.
+**⚠️ Work in Progress & Simulated Data:** Please note that this version of Smarty Peek is currently under development.
+The hover information provided is **simulated** based on common variable names (especially those used in DanDomain) and does **not** involve actual analysis of your PHP backend code yet.
+The goal is to eventually implement real-time Smarty analysis.

 ## Features (Current Implementation)

+- **DanDomain Specific Hover Information:** For other detected variable patterns that don't match the hardcoded names, it displays a generic message indicating the type is unknown.
+- **Footer Information:** Hovers often include a footer like "Dandomain Smarty Tooltip" or indicating that the data is simulated and requires PHP analysis (which is not yet implemented).
-- **Hover Information:** Provides hover details for variables (e.g., `{$myVar}`, `$anotherVar.property`) in `.tpl` files.
+- **Hover Provider:** Activates hover information when mousing over code in `.tpl` files.
-- **PHP Static Analysis:** Attempts to find where the variable is assigned in PHP code using `$object->assign('variableName', $value)`.
-- **Basic Type Inference:** Infers types for simple assignments (strings, numbers, booleans, arrays, `new ClassName()`).
-More complex types (variables, property lookups, method calls) are currently marked as `mixed`.
-- **PHPDoc Integration:** Extracts and displays relevant PHPDoc comments (`/** ... */`) found near the variable assignment in PHP.
-- **Source Location:** Provides a link to the PHP file and line number where the assignment was found.
-- **AST Caching:** Caches parsed PHP Abstract Syntax Trees (ASTs) in memory to improve performance on subsequent hovers.
+- **Simulated Hover Information (Hardcoded):**
+  - For specific, common variable names (like `user`, `general`, `page`, `settings`, `text`, `contactdata`, `currency`, `access`), it displays pre-defined Markdown showing a _guessed_ structure and type information, often labeled as "Smarty Object" or similar.
+  - This data is based on common usage patterns (e.g., in DanDomain) and is **not dynamically generated** from your project's code.
+- **Smarty Language Recognition:** Identifies `.tpl` files as the `smarty` language.
+- **Variable Syntax Detection:** Uses regular expressions to detect patterns commonly used for Smarty variables (e.g., `{$var}`, `$var.prop`, `$var->prop`, `$var[key]`, `$smarty.const.X`).

 ## Requirements